 Not exactly.
 Alpinism is a subset of mountaineering, defined more by ethic and style than altitude.
 Alpinists climb fast and light, self-supported, often on technical terrain, and prefer ground-up single-push ascents over fixed-rope expeditions.
 Mountaineering is the broader umbrella that includes alpinism alongside expedition climbing, glaciated peak ascents, and any objective above the high-altitude threshold.
 All alpinists are mountaineers.
 Not all mountaineers are alpinists.

-Can an app like TrainingPeaks replace coached mountaineering training?
+Can a generic training app replace coached mountaineering training?

 Generic endurance training platforms can house a coach's prescribed sessions and track your data, but they do not author a mountain training plan on their own.
 They are tools, not coaches.
 Adaptive mountain-specific apps like Train to Mountain generate the plan themselves, periodised to your peak and recalibrated weekly.
 The right choice depends on whether you are already working with a coach (in which case a general endurance platform is fine) or building an adaptive plan from scratch (in which case a mountain-specific app does more).